Mute10/PYTHON-GUIDE/README.md

-How I mastered all the python basics in 5000 lines
+How I mastered all the python backend basics in 5500 lines